Information about the support you can expect to receive from Croydon council if you have no recourse to public funds (NRPF).

 8 Mint Walk

-Through the Council’s main telephone number 020 8726 6500; please ask for the Immigration and Asylum Support Service.
+Through the Council’s main telephone number, 020 8726 6500; ask for the Immigration and Asylum Support Service.

 Or you can come in to Access Croydon at Bernard Weatherill House and ask to see someone from our team.
-We are often busy and we may not be able to see you straight away and so would advise you to contact us beforehand to arrange an appointment.
-Please also note that Access Croydon closes at 4pm.
+We are often busy and we may not be able to see you immediately and so would advise you to contact us beforehand to arrange an appointment.
+Access Croydon closes at 4pm.

 What can you do if we are closed, you need help in an emergency and you are worried about someone’s safety